Meridian arc: Calculation

 On a sphere, the meridian arc length is simply the circular arc length.
 On an ellipsoid of revolution, for short meridian arcs, their length can be approximated using the Earth's meridional radius of curvature and the circular arc formulation.

 For longer arcs, the length follows from the subtraction of two meridian distances, the distance from the equator to a point at a latitude φ.

 This is an important problem in the theory of map projections, particularly the transverse Mercator projection.

 The main ellipsoidal parameters are, a, b, f, but in theoretical work it is useful to define extra parameters, particularly the eccentricity, e, and the third flattening n.
 Only two of these parameters are independent and there are many relations between them:

 Definition

+Notation is problematic in this area.
+The meridian radius of curvature must be distinguished from the meridian distance.
+The notation M(φ) has been used for both.
+The definitions adopted here are: